 I wish it had a few more pull-offs because it is way more scenic than the Alaskan Highway.
 While driving the Alaskan Highway you are mostly in a constant sea of trees, the Cassiar Highway goes over and beside more rolling hills and a few mountain passes.
 The only problem, you can’t really stop and take it in.

 The beauty and free camping opportunities at the top of some of these passes tempted me to stop and sit still for a few days to enjoy but I wasn’t prepared for it.

 There aren’t many stores along this route nor gas stations, so it would be a good idea to stock up before you drive this in case you want to stall for a few days along the way.

 Should I Drive The Alaskan Highway?

 I asked many people, most of whom happened to be retired, who all raved about how great it was.
-In retrospect, this wasn’t the best source of information, not because they were lying, it’s just, they were probably more time rich than me and more importantly they didn’t have 5 antsy kids riding with them.
+In retrospect, this wasn’t the best source of information, not because they were lying, it’s just, that they were probably more time-rich than me, and more importantly, they didn’t have 5 antsy kids riding with them.

 While the Alaskan Highway provides so many opportunities to learn about history, it’s not the driving force in my life right now.
 For this summer, I just want some epic scenery, solitude, and a nice challenging hike.